trulander/trulander/README.md

 - Started with PHP (2015-2020), transitioned to Python for better architecture opportunities
 - Migrated legacy monoliths to modern microservices architecture
 - Built high-performance REST APIs and distributed systems
-- Comfortable learning new technologies when needed (Java for PyCharm plugins, desktop apps)

 ## Let's Connect